Azimboyev-F7/Django/README.md

 # Django Project 🚀

 ## Overview 📌
-A Django-based web application for **[your project's purpose]**.
+A Django-based web application for **[to pubish django projects]**.
 Built with scalability, security, and performance in mind.

 ## Features ✨
 - ✅ User authentication & authorization